ymoua27/ops-reading-note/ops-201/reading11.md

 **How do SSD failures differ from HDD failures in terms of detectability?**

-SSD do not make noise even when not functioniong properly
+SSD do not make noise even when not functioning properly

 **What are bad blocks in an SSD, and how do they affect its performance?**

-The storage becomes defective either through memory corruption or phyusical damages
+The storage becomes defective either through memory corruption or physical damages

 **How can power cycling an SSD help resolve certain issues?**

-Powercycling can help reset the SSD
+Power cycling can help reset the SSD

 **How might this topic be relevant in the aftermath of a natural disaster?
 Describe how individuals or communities can use these techniques to recover data and resume their normal activities.**